vshymanskyy/muon/README.md

 * Mostly covers features of JSON and XML to minimize information loss during conversion to MUON

 #### µON compared to JSON and XML:
+* µON is more compact than JSON (approx. 25%, depends on the object)
 * µON is binary format (so not human-readable)
   * But can easily be transformed into a readable form
 * Almost all values are stored as strings